 Iowa UPS workers say they’re ready to strike

-DES MOINES, Iowa (KCCI) -The standoff between UPS and its employees continues as a potential strike looms, KCCI’s Nicole Tam reported.
+Des Moines, Iowa (KCCI) - The standoff between UPS and its employees continues as a potential strike looms.

 Despite the rain and thunderstorms, union members with Teamsters Local 90 say they are ready to negotiate a fair contract or strike.
 The union members are loud and say they’re proud to be in this fight together.